ADD CONDITION

 • If redness, irritation, or excessive skin discomfort develops.

-• If symptoms clear up and then recur within a few days.
+• If symptoms clear up and occur again within a few days.

 • If you experience signs of skin injury, such as pain, swelling, or blistering where the product was applied.

-Emergency Medical Help In case of accidental ingestion, get medical help or contact a Poison Control Center immediately.
-If severe skin reactions occur, discontinue use and seek medical advice.
+Get Emergency Medical Help In case of accidental ingestion, get medical help or contact a Poison Control Center immediately.

 Side Effects

 Patients using various topical analgesics and cough drops should be aware of potential adverse reactions, which can vary in severity and frequency.
-The following summarizes the adverse reactions and warnings associated with these products:
+The following summarizes the adverse reactions reported across multiple products:

 Serious Adverse Reactions

 • Sore Throat Warning: Severe or persistent sore throat accompanied by high fever, headache, rash, swelling, nausea, or vomiting may indicate a serious condition.
 Patients should consult a doctor promptly if these symptoms occur.
-This warning applies to multiple cough drop products, including those from brands such as Halls, Equate, and Freegells.
+This warning applies to several cough drop products, including those from Equate, Halls, and Freegells.

 Common Adverse Reactions